allixender/dggrid4py/README.md

 - get parent_for_cell_id at coarser resolution
 - get children_for_cell_id at finer resolution

+Remark: This is now possible with the IGEO7/Z7 system.

 ## Related work:

 Originally insprired by [dggridR](https://github.com/r-barnes/dggridR), Richard Barnes’ R interface to DGGRID.
 However, dggridR is directly linked via Rcpp to DGGRID and calls native C/C++ functions.